mvrzan/salesforce-data-cloud-ecommerce/README.md

 | pageUrl                           | Browse                 | ➤       | Website Engagement             | Page URL                                        |
 | eventId                           | All Event Data         | ➤       | Website Engagement             | \*Website Engagement Id Primary Key             |

+> Note: If you want to use the User Logged In and User Logged Out events, you will have to create a custom DMO and create a relationship to the Individual DMO.

 ### Development

 To run the application locally, use the command line, navigate to the folder, ensure the dependencies are installed properly, and run the following: